operator-framework/operator-sdk/website/content/en/docs/golang/references/client.md

+---
-# Using the Controller Runtime Client API with Operator SDK
+title: Using the Controller Runtime Client API with Operator SDK
+linkTitle: Client API
+weight: 20
+---

 ## Overview